bhardwajkonark/BackdropEngine/README.md

   - Always call `.play()` after setting `srcObject`.
   - The video can be hidden (`display: none`), but it must be playing.
   - Check the browser console for warnings about video playback or permissions.
+  - If you see errors about `Camera` not being found, ensure you are not importing from `@mediapipe/camera_utils` and let the hook dynamically load the script as described above.

 ---